spiros3p/Radio-Management-Server-thesis/README.md

 The present repository consists of 2 submodules (*repositories*)
 * an Angular Frontend application found [here](https://github.com/spiros3p/angular-frontend-tmf639)
-* and a NodeJS/authAPI backend application found [here](https://github.com/spiros3p/nodejs-AuthAPI/)
+* and a NodeJS - Express backend application found [here](https://github.com/spiros3p/nodejs-AuthAPI/)

 ## Initialization
 * Download/clone the repository on your local system using the flag --recursive (*to download the content of both submodules*)